Employment-Based Practicum Education

 • Agency or Program Director

-After all of those steps are completed, the field department will review your application and provide approval or feedback within approximately two weeks.
+After all of those steps are completed, the practicum department will review your application and provide approval or feedback within approximately two weeks.

 See below for two samples of completed employment-based applications: